A Glug of Oil

 Do I need a pestle and mortar?

-In my opinion, yes you really do!
 But you can make it in a small food processor but you will have to grate the parmesan first before adding it.

-Wild Garlic Pesto pictured in a pestle and mortar.
+Wild garlic pesto pictured in a pestle and mortar.

 Once made, pesto can be stored in the fridge in a Kilner jar or similar, any jar with a lid.
 It would keep for a couple of days.